-The development of ELISA can be a time-consuming process and is heavily dependent on the availability of sometimes multiple, high quality antibodies with validation in an ELISA platform.
+The development of an ELISA can be time-consuming and heavily dependent on the availability of high quality antibodies with validation in an ELISA platform.
 This is complicated further by the requirement for a reporter molecule, limiting the choice of antibodies and introducing more chance of error in reporting due to non-specific binding.
 Using aptamers can be beneficial through Enzyme-Linked Oligonucleotise Assays (ELONA)

-Aptamers can easily be incorporated into existing ELISA platforms with ease.
+Aptamers can easily be incorporated into existing ELISA platforms.
 The resulting assays are known as ELONA and benefit from:

 - Increased sensitivity– using the principle of counter-selection, aptamers can be designed to not recognise closely-related compounds

 - Wider range of outputs– aptamers can be conjugated to multiple reporter molecules including fluorophores, biotin and quencher molecules

 - Easier to develop– aptamer selection identifies multiple aptamers capable of binding to different epitopes on the target’s surface, allowing a pair to be easily determined.